05rs/portfolio/content/jobs/GoBOLT/index.md

 - **Technology:** Python, gRPC, PostgreSQL, GCP, Git, Docker, Kubernetes
 - Developing new microservice as per requirement
 - Adding new features to existing microservices
-- Optimization of cureent system
+- Optimization of current system

 **Prima**